Project-Interactions/Interactions/README.md

-# About FTBQ translation
+## About translation

+Custom items are translated.

-We are now making FTBQ translation keys,thanks lonelyxiya for his help.
+We are now making FTBQ translation keys,but it may take a long time :(

+Thanks lonelyxiya for zh_tw translation.

 # Interactions